Technical geography: 20th century technologies

 The 20th century saw the rapid emergence of technologies such as computers, satellites, and the corresponding software to operate them.
 These technologies rapidly changed how geographers operated, and significant effort went into considering how best to incorporate them into the discipline.
 With these technologies came new disciplines and terms like analytical cartography, which focus on mathematical modeling and theoretical implications of cartography.
 These terms often compete and overlap with each other and often originate in separate countries, such as geographic information science in the United States, geomatics in France, and geoinformatics in Sweden.
 Three major technologies, remote sensing (RS), Geographic information systems (GIS), and the global positioning system (GPS) are highlighted as examples of technologies characterizing technical geography.
-During the late 20th century, geography departments in North America rapidly changed curriculum to incorporate these technologies, as students assoicated technical geography courses with better jobs after graduation.
+During the late 20th century, geography departments in North America rapidly changed their curricula to incorporate these technologies, as students associated technical geography courses with better jobs after graduation.
 This shift pushed geography from liberal arts towards a more applied curriculum.